 The Pioneer Courthouse in St. George, Utah was opened in December 2019 specifically to help residents and visitors learn more about the history of Southern Utah.
-Through collaboration with the Washington County Historical Society (WCHS), the Daughters of Utah Pioneers Museum (DUP), the Sons of Utah Pioneers (SUP), and Arts to Zion, displays have been created to depict the early days of the area, and tours are offered daily for visitors to get a feel of what it was like to first settle the harsh area often called "Dixie."
-Each group has gathered and archived on its own website
+Through collaboration with the Washington County Historical Society (WCHS), the Daughters of Utah Pioneers Museum (DUP), the Sons of Utah Pioneers (SUP), and Arts to Zion, displays were created to depict the early days of the area, and tours offered daily for visitors to get a feel of what it was like to first settle the harsh area often called "Dixie."
+Each group gathered and archived on its own website

-The Pioneer Courthouse is an all-volunteer organization.
+The Pioneer Courthouse was operated by an all-volunteer organization.